26.3.2021 – 4.6.2021

 moving image MP4 H264 1080p

-‘Illuminations’ documents Mellors’ intuitive response to her immersive relationship with the natural world.
+Illuminations’ documents Mellors’ intuitive response to her immersive relationship with the natural world.
 Place specific practice is rooted in Earth’s cycles and processes, in synchronicity with the seasons, sun rising and erosion.
 She makes sculptures, referencing her body, with clay fallen from eroding cliffs and uses the luminosity of the rising sun to capture imprints of her shadow body on the cliff.
 Chance and spontaneity are integral to her embodied practice.

 The work is part of a project exploring ecological sustainability and the principles of the circular economy in artistic practice.

-Mellors’ creative processes resonate with Beuys intensely personal and physical relationship with nature.
+Mellors’ creative processes resonate with Beuys’ intensely personal and physical relationship with nature.
 In Aktion im Moor 1971 Beuys spontaneously immersed his whole body in a marshy peat bog and then standing in the bog daubed his arm and shoulder with mud, embodying the living natural world.

-city park to go (2021)
+City park to go (2021)

-Oil, newspaper, printed cardboard
+Oil, newspaper, on printed cardboard sheet

 Requiem for Homo supposedly Sapiens (2018)

-a 1000 oaks less (seit (since) 2016 )
+1000 oaks less (since (since) 2016 )

-Cyanotype on watercolor boards
+Cyanotype on watercolor paper

 Nikkei SDGs (2021)

-THE LADLE (2018)
+DRAW FROM THE FULL (2018)

-Magnetic sculpture.
-Iron, Laburnum wood
+Magnet sculpture.
+Iron, golden rain wood

 HYBRIS R.1 (2021)

-relief, feeding traces of mealworms, styrofoam
+Relief, feeding traces of mealworms, styrodur

 The creation of this work was made possible by a grant from the Cultural Foundation of the Free State of Saxony.